blyator/Grocery-Tracker/README.md

 # Shopme - Grocery App

 ## 📌 Overview
-Shopme is a feature-rich grocery shopping app designed to simplify the shopping experience.
-Users can browse products, create shopping lists, track expenses, and place orders conveniently.
+Shopme is a feature-rich grocery shopping app designed to simplify shopping experience.
+Users can browse products, create shopping lists, track expenses and place orders conveniently.
 The app is currently under development and aims to provide an efficient, user-friendly and seamless grocery shopping solution.

 ## 🚀 Features (Planned & In Development)
 - 🛒 **Browse & Search Products** – Easily find groceries by category or search functionality.